domRiddle/ASF/Compatibility.md

 TERM=xterm ./ArchiSteamFarm
 ```

-This is a very nice workaround we can use that doesn't involve a need of immediate runtime upgrade.
+This is a very nice workaround that we can use right now and it doesn't involve a need of immediate runtime upgrade.
 It'll no longer be needed once next .NET Core runtime version is released, which should be very soon.

 Ref: **[dotnet/corefx #26966](https://github.com/dotnet/corefx/issues/26966)**